- Getting Started

 AntreaIPAM Pods' traffic will not be routed by local Node’s network stack.

-All traffic to a local Pod will be sent to the Pod’s OVS port directly, after the
+Traffic to a local Pod in the Pod’s VLAN will be sent to the Pod’s OVS port directly,

-Subnet per Node IPAM Pods, even they are not in the same subnets.
+Subnet per Node IPAM Pods, even when they are not in the

 Requirements for this Feature